 The first thing we should mention is that it is okay for an iPhone to get warm especially with prolonged use but it should never get hot to the point that it feels uncomfortable to handle.
-Your iPhone will get warm when streaming video, gaming etc. For instance, it is normal if your iPhone feels warm, when you are downloading multiple apps simultaneously.
+Your iPhone will get warm when streaming video, gaming, etc. For instance, it is normal if your iPhone feels hot and when you are downloading multiple apps simultaneously.

 iPhones are designed to operate between 32 F (0C) and 95 F (35C).
 If you are living in a place that gets warmer than 95 F, your iPhone may get too hot.
-Further, your iPhone may display a warning message if it is placed in a hot environment.
+Further, your iPhone may display a warning message if you put it in a warm environment.
 For instance, if you leave your device in a car on a hot day, your iPhone may show this message: “iPhone needs to cool down before you can use it.”
 Just turn off your device and place it in a cooler place.
-This will allow your device to cool down and function normally again.
+This allows your device to cool down and function normally again.

 If you think that your iPhone is getting too hot, the problem may be your case.
-This is because your iPhone’s exterior functions as a cooling surface–heat is dissipated from your iPhone’s body.
+This is because your iPhone’s exterior shell functions as a cooling surface–heat is dissipated from your iPhone’s body.
 But your case may be preventing your iPhone from cooling properly by not allowing that heat to dissipate.
 Try a different case (or no case) and see what happens.
 Rubber cases, in particular, acts as insulators and trap heat in, resulting in your iPhone being much hotter with it on.

-- Turn off Location Services (Settings > Privacy > Location Services)
+- Switch off Location Services (Settings > Privacy > Location Services)

 - Disable iCloud (Settings > iCloud)